pmatulis/maas-one/README.md

 ## Configure the nodes

-Connect to the MAAS host and run a script to configure the nodes:
+Configure the nodes by running a script that was transferred earlier:

-    ssh ubuntu@10.0.0.2
+    ssh ubuntu@10.0.0.2 ./config-nodes.sh
-    ./config-nodes.sh
-    exit

 In the web UI confirm the new node names and node power settings.
 The nodes should also be commissioning.
 Continue when all five nodes are in the 'Ready'